SAP-archive/smb-assistant-bot/README.md

 First the parser finds the entity mapping to the abstract model with [fuzzy search](http://fusejs.io/), then mapping the technical fields and view in the target system type.

-* SAP Business One, versionf for SAP HANA
+* SAP Business One, version for SAP HANA
 ```json
 {
   "Intent": "sales-analysis",